Student Life

 Tenku Campus Festival

 The APU campus festival, Tenkusai, began in 2003 – the first year the University had students in each college year.
-Featuring ethnic food stalls, traditional dances, colourful performing arts, displays by student volunteer circles, and much more, the Tenkusai festival always manages to draw a massive crowd.
+Featuring ethnic food stalls, traditional dances, colourful performing arts, displays by student volunteer circles, and much more, the Tenku festival always manages to draw a massive crowd.
 Held over two days in the fall semester.

 Extracurricular Activity (Clubs and Circles)

 The APU campus offers endless opportunities for students to deepen their understanding of different cultures.
 A prime example is the array of club and circle activities students can choose from.
 Working together on a project with friends of different culture, values and language backgrounds is an integral part of the APU learning style.
-APU has an enormous range of clubs and circles to get involved with including language and intercultural awareness clubs, and globally-minded student organisations engaged in international problem solving initiatives in Japan and around the world.
+APU has an enormous range of clubs and circles to get involved with including language and intercultural awareness clubs, and globally-minded student organizations engaged in international problem solving initiatives in Japan and around the world.
 Sharing a common dream and working together with fellow students of different nationalities could be your first step towards becoming the kind of graduate who can make a real contribution to international society.

 Community Exchange